 September/October 2020: A series of speeches given to students aged 16-18 on the racist history of the gender binary and how when tackling global issues, an intersection and all inclusive approach must be taken.

-August 2020: Interviewed for the ‘Escape the Boundaries Podcast‘ which aired on Spotify, Apple Podcasts and Anchor.
+August 2020: Stolen Dreams UK featured in the ‘Escape the Boundaries Podcast‘ which aired on Spotify, Apple Podcasts and Anchor.
 An engaging, informal conversation with hosts Finn and Livy about human rights, mental health, activism and adjusting to COVID-19 regulations as a young person.

-August 2020: Interviewed for the ‘Teenage Take Podcast’ which aired on Spotify and Apple Podcasts.
+August 2020: Stolen Dreams UK featured on the ‘Teenage Take Podcast’ which aired on Spotify and Apple Podcasts.
 Conversing about slavery and human trafficking, focusing on how young people, businesses and governments play huge roles in the fight against this crime.

-August 2020: Stolen Dreams was featured on Unsinkable (nonprofit organisation) for our work tackling slavery and human trafficking.
+August 2020: Stolen Dreams UK was featured on Unsinkable Youth (a North-American nonprofit organisation) for our work tackling slavery and human trafficking.

-July 2020: Keynote speaker and panelist at ‘London Climate Action Week: United Nations Sustainable Development Goals Virtual Summit‘ – discussing Global Goal 1: No Poverty and Global Goal 13: Climate Action in relation to modern slavery, human trafficking and the rates of exploitation.
+July 2020: Ishaan was a keynote speaker and panelist at ‘London Climate Action Week: United Nations Sustainable Development Goals Virtual Summit‘ – discussing Global Goal 1: No Poverty and Global Goal 13: Climate Action in relation to modern slavery, human trafficking and the rates of exploitation.

-July 2020: Collaboration with Platform Inspires for a YouTube interview with Worldy Wise and four other young change makers regarding the Black Lives Matter Movement.
+July 2020: Stolen Dreams UK collaborated with Platform Inspires for a YouTube interview with Worldy Wise and four young change makers regarding the Black Lives Matter Movement.

-June 2020: Interviewed for a Canadian based YouTube series called ‘Mission Empower‘ which talks to young change makers about their activism journey.
+June 2020: Stolen Dreams UK was featured on a Canadian based YouTube series called ‘Mission Empower‘ which talks to young change makers about their activism journey.

-June 2020: Interviewed for the ‘Stories of Us‘ podcast which is a student led initiative in the United States but airs globally.
+June 2020: Stolen Dreams UK featured on the ‘Stories of Us‘ podcast which is a student led initiative in the United States but airs globally.

-May 2020: Interviewed for the British Asian Women’s Magazine Podcast (May Episode).
+May 2020: Stolen Dreams UK featured in the British Asian Women’s Magazine Podcast (May Episode).

-May 2020: Interviewed for the Purple Space Podcast series about changemakers.
+May 2020: Stolen Dreams UK featured on the Purple Space Podcast series about changemakers.

-April 2020: Stolen Dreams published a research document in a schools-circulated Economics magazine called ‘Equilibrium’ on: ‘The Economics of Supply Chain Slavery in the Fashion Industry’.
+April 2020: Stolen Dreams UK published a research document in a school-circulated Economics magazine called ‘Equilibrium’ on: ‘The Economics of Supply Chain Slavery in the Fashion Industry’.

-April 2020: Stolen Dreams participated in the International Justice Mission’s ‘Slave Free Lent’ campaign.
+April 2020: Stolen Dreams UK participated in the International Justice Mission’s ‘Slave Free Lent’ campaign.

 March 2020: Ishaan was invited to speak at the UK Houses of Parliament, to the House of Commons for an International Women’s Day Debate on gender equality and freedom from the constraints of toxic masculinity.
 He was the youngest speaker of 20 speakers who were all experts in their fields from social media influencers to news personalities and entrepreneurs.

-March 2020: Stolen Dreams was interviewed for an article on ‘InFocus’ on the topic of sustainability.
+March 2020: Stolen Dreams UK featured in an article on ‘InFocus’ on the topic of sustainability.

-January 2020: Ishaan became an official Ambassador for the United Nations TogetherBand campaign for Sustainable Development Goal 8: ‘Sustainable Development and Economic Growth’.
+January 2020: Ishaan became an official Ambassador for the TogetherBand campaign for Sustainable Development Goal 8: ‘Sustainable Development and Economic Growth’.

 January 2020: Ishaan was featured as a ‘Green Leader’ for my conservation work as a part of Groundwork Youth’s community engagement branch.

-November 2019: Stolen Dreams delivered a speech to children aged 13-16 on the topic of ‘Gratitude’.
+November 2019: Stolen Dreams UK delivered a speech to children aged 13-16 on the topic of ‘Gratitude’.

-October 2019: Ishaan was invited to speak at a Super Sisters event on the topic of ‘Religious Harmony’ to community leaders, politicians, adults and children.
+October 2019: Stolen Dreams UK was invited to speak at a Super Sisters event on the topic of ‘Religious Harmony’ to community leaders, politicians, adults and children.

 October 2019: Recipient of a Global Youth Award for ‘Empowering Leadership’ and my work on tackling slavery today.

-September 2019: Ishaan became an official member of Barnet Youth Council.
+September 2019: Ishaan became an official member of Barnet Youth Assembly and Barnet Youth Board.

-April 2019: Stolen Dreams participated in the International Justice Mission’s ‘Slave Free Lent’ campaign.
+April 2019: Stolen Dreams UK participated in the International Justice Mission’s ‘Slave Free Lent’ campaign.

-November 2018: Stolen Dreams carried out a sponsored 72-hour silence during school time to raise money for Keech Hospice Care.
+November 2018: Ishaan carried out a sponsored 72-hour silence during school time to raise money for Keech Hospice Care.
 Ishaan managed to raise over £3,000.
 Thank you to everyone who supported us!

 July 2018: Ishaan was the recipient of an ‘Integrity Award’ for his character and social impact work.

-March 2018: Stolen Dreams was interviewed on ‘The Trafficking Dispatch’ Podcast which raises awareness about human trafficking to university students in America.
+March 2018: Stolen Dreams UK was featured on ‘The Trafficking Dispatch’ Podcast which raises awareness about human trafficking to university students in America.

-June 2017: Ishaan was the recipient of an Economics Award for the establishment of Stolen Dreams and their work in tackling modern slavery.
+June 2017: Ishaan was the recipient of an Economics Award for the establishment of Stolen Dreams and his work in tackling modern slavery.

-March 2017: Stolen Dreams delivered a speech to school Governors on modern slavery and human trafficking and the importance of mobilising schools in tackling it.
+March 2017: Stolen Dreams UK delivered a speech to school Governors on importance of mobilising schools to tackle modern slavery.